 Wingspan: 16.9-22.1 in

-They are known for stalking backyard feeders.
+As mentioned, they are known for stalking backyard feeders and eating songbirds as prey.
 If you see one consider taking down your feeders for a week or two and allowing the hawk to move on.
-Learn more about the Sharp-shinned hawk here.
+Learn more facts about the Sharp-shinned hawk.

 4. Cooper’s Hawk